mdn/content/files/en-us/glossary/ajax/index.md

 {{GlossarySidebar}}

-**Ajax** is a web development practice in which a web app fetches content from the server by making asynchronous HTTP requests, and uses the new content to update the relevant parts of the page without requiring a full page load.
+Asynchronous JavaScript and XML (**Ajax**, or **AJAX**) is a web development practice in which a web app fetches content from the server by making asynchronous HTTP requests, and uses the new content to update the relevant parts of the page without requiring a full page load.
 This can make the page more responsive, because only the parts that need to be updated are requested.

 Ajax can be used to create {{Glossary("SPA", "single-page apps")}}, in which the entire web app consists of a single document, which uses Ajax to update its content as needed.